For Student Sexual Assault/Sexual Misconduct Complaints

 Seeking Support and Advice

 The university S.A.G.E.
 (Sexuality, Anti-Violence, Gender, and Equality) Center staff works to promote a supportive, equitable, and safe environment for victims of sexual assault.
-The center is located on the 2nd floor of the Hogan House, at the corner of Merrill and Langdon.
+The center is located on the 2nd floor of the Hogan House, at the intersection of Merrill and Langdon.
 Contact them at 603-535-2387.
 You can seek support and advice from additional campus members who can help connect you with services and support.
 These resources include faculty members, advisers to student organizations, many service administrators on campus, student activities personnel, etc. If you are unsure of someone’s duties and their ability to maintain your privacy, simply ask them before you speak to them about your incident.
 They will be able to tell you their responsibilities and to help you make decisions about who can best assist you.
 Again you do not need to share any details.

 Official Reporting Options

-You have the choice to speak to officials of the institution to make a formal report of incidents to Residential Life Staff, the Dean of Students, the Associate Dean of Students, Vice President for Enrollment Management and Student Affairs, University Police, or others who can take action to assist you regarding incidents of sexual misconduct.
+You have the choice to speak to officials of the institution to make a formal report of incidents to Residential Life Staff, the Dean of Students, the Assistant Dean of Students, Vice President for Enrollment Management and Student Affairs, University Police, or others who can take action to assist you regarding incidents of sexual misconduct.
 Note that the university treats all such reports very seriously.

 You also can report anonymously through the “Silent Witness Program” offered by the university police department.